AshleyLab/scotch/README.md

 20 additional features give the change in each of the primary features listed above— except the soft-clipping consistency score—from a given locus to both of its neighbors.

 #### Genomic features
 Eight features, lastly, are derived from the reference genome, providing Scotch with insight into regions where sequencing errors are more common.
 Four of these features are binary: they indicate whether a genomic position is located in high-confidence regions, “superdup” regions, repetitive regions, and low-complexity regions.
 The remaining four describe GC-content (in windows of 50 and 1000 bp), mappability, and uniqueness.
+For GRCh37, they're available at `https://github.com/AshleyLab/scotch-data-grch37`.
+For GRCh38, they're availalbe at `https://github.com/AshleyLab/scotch-data-grch38`.